Airloss/Airloss/README.md

 - 👋 Hi, I’m @Airloss
 - 👀 I’m interested in wireless communication
 - 🌱 I’m currently learning random access, queue theory, beyond 5G ...
-- 📫 How to reach me: songfan@hanyang.ac.kr
+- 📫 How to reach me: starfan0096@gmail.com

 <!---
 Airloss/Airloss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.